 Foster Youth Services Coordinating Program

-The Sacramento Countywide Foster Youth Services (FYS) Program is part of a statewide system of programs focused on improving educational outcomes for students in foster care.
+The Sacramento Countywide Foster Youth Services Coordinating Program (FYSCP) is part of a statewide system of programs focused on improving education outcomes for students in foster care.

-Working collaboratively with local school districts, health and human services agencies, probation, courts, foster care agencies, and other interested groups and individuals, the FYS program provides training and resources on evidence-based strategies and promising practices geared to improve the education outcomes of foster children in Sacramento.
-The goals of the FYS program include:
+Working collaboratively with local school districts, charter schools, public agencies, and community groups, FYSCP provides training and resources on promising practices targeted to build capacity to improve the education outcomes of students in foster care.